Pique Interest for Clicks

 5 Ways To Create a Compelling Call to Action

 - Simplify the signup process – If your CTA requires customers providing their information, then make the process as painless as possible.
 Could they log in with Facebook?
 Do you really need their zip code?
 Do you have to know if they’re a Libra?
 Try and streamline any contact forms and you’ll see more conversions.
+KISS – Keep it simple (for) stupid (visitors).

 - Make it urgent – Make your leads feel like they should click NOW not later.
 Getting someone to take an action is key.
-So add a time element to urge them to hit your “submit” button.
+To add a time element to urge them to hit your “submit” button.
 However, related to the point above, only do this when it fits the situation.
 You don’t want to be like the furniture store that has a ‘Liquidation Sale!’ every holiday weekend…

 - Use buttons – If you have the option of choosing a button or a hyperlink, always choose the button.
 Very simply, the button stands out more, especially if it uses a complementary color to your website’s design.
 When you’re skimming a web page it’s easy to miss a hyperlink, but a lot more difficult to gloss over a button.
 Your CTA should stand out and be painfully obvious that this is the next step the visitor should take.